-The Parliamentary Assembly of the Council of Europe met for the first time on 10 August 1949, which makes it the oldest international parliamentary assembly of democratically elected members based on an international agreement.
-In the meantime, the Assembly has grown to comprise 648 members (324 members and 324 deputy members) who are elected or appointed from within the national parliaments of the 47 member states.
+The Parliamentary Assembly of the Council of Europe (PACE) held its first session on 10 August 1949, which makes it the oldest international parliamentary assembly of democratically elected members based on an intergovernmental treaty.
+Today, as Europe's largest political forum, the Assembly has established itself as the driving force of the Council of Europe.

 Unlike Members of the European Parliament, representatives to the Parliamentary Assembly are appointed by the national parliaments of member states rather than by direct public vote.
 They thus have an indirect mandate.
 The 12 seats available to Switzerland (six representatives and six substitutes) are distributed among the Federal Assembly's parliamentary groups at the beginning of each legislative period in proportion to their representation in the National Council and the Council of States.
 The Parliamentary Assembly maintains a close relationship with national parliaments, which facilitates interaction with Council of Europe activities at national level in the dialogue between different state powers.

 Powers and procedures